ESL Fellow, Georgetown University Law Center, Adjunct Professor of Law

 B.A., Stanford University; M.A., University of California - Irvine; J.D., University of Chicago; Ph.D. candidate, University of Virginia

-Almas Khan is a Fellow at the Center for Legal English Studies at Georgetown Law and a Ph.D. candidate in English at the University of Virginia.
-Her scholarship probes the synergies and tensions between literary and legal discourse and forms, focusing on modern and contemporary Anglophone literature and poetry and poetics.
-Almas’s dissertation, A Fraught Inheritance: Legal Realism, Literary Realism, and the Forging of American Democracy, is the first monograph-length conceptualization of two seminal, roughly contemporaneous movements in American law and letters.
-Almas has published law, literature, and law and literature articles in several journals, including “Poetic Justice: Slavery, Law, and the (Anti-)Elegiac Form in M. NourbeSe Philip’s Zong!” in the Cambridge Journal of Postcolonial Literary Inquiry (2015).
-Her essay “The Social Justice-Legal Justice Cleavage in Modern American Literature” is forthcoming in the anthology Social Justice and American Literature (Salem Press).
-Almas holds a J.D. with honors from the University of Chicago Law School as well as a B.A. in English from Stanford University (with distinction and Phi Beta Kappa honors) and an M.A. in English from the University of California - Irvine (thesis with distinction).
-She has relished teaching law, literature, and composition courses as well as editing legal journals and books since 2006.
+Almas Khan is a Fellow in the Center for Legal English.
+Her scholarship probes the synergies and tensions between literary and legal discourse and forms, currently in the context of U.S. constitutional law's intersections with developments in post bellum literature.
+Almas is presently revising her dissertation, A Fraught Inheritance: Legal Realism, Literary Realism, and the Forging of American Democracy, into a monograph.
+An essay based on the project, titled "The Social Justice-Legal Justice Cleavage in Modern American Literature," was recently published in the anthology Social Justice and American Literature.
+Almas has also published law, literature, and law-and-literature articles in several journals, including "Poetic Justice: Slavery, Law, and the (Anti-)Elegiac Form in M. NourbeSe Philip's Zong!" in the Cambridge Journal of Postcolonial Literary Inquiry.
+Almas holds a Ph.D. in English from the University of Virginia and a J.D. with honors from the University of Chicago Law School.
+She also has a B.A. in English from Stanford University (with distinction and Phi Beta Kappa honors) and an M.A. in English from the University of California, Irvine (thesis with distinction).
+Before coming to Georgetown, Almas taught at the University of Virginia and the University of Miami.